-I've experience how difficult it can be to find real balsamic vinegar when the term is so loosely applied.
-Often labels, advertisments, etc. will all bear the terms "traditional", "real", or "the best", while completely neglecting what balsamic vinegar truly is.
+I have experienced how difficult it can be to find genuine balsamic vinegar when the term is so loosely applied.
+Often labels, advertisments, etc. will boast the terms "traditional balsamic vinegar", "real balsamic vinegar", or "the best balsamic vinegar", while completely neglecting what balsamic vinegar truly is.

-I've even seen some flavored products that go as far as saying "aged for 20 years in Modena".
-I don't have a way of fact checking their claims, however I do know that Anselmo (the owner of Antica Acetaia Mandrio) would probably have some not so kind words for me if I ever asked him to artificially flavor his product.
+I've even seen flavored products that claim to be "aged for 20 years in Modena".
+I don't have a way of proving those claims to be false, however I do know that Anselmo (the owner of Antica Acetaia Mandrio) would probably have some not so kind words for me if I ever asked him to artificially flavor his product.

 Learning how to differentiate what's real and what's fake when it comes to balsamic vinegar can be difficult.
 If you'd like to learn more about this check out "How To Find Real Balsamic Vinegar".